 Unlike health and competence, there is no mandatory requirement to make a complaint about a nurse's conduct.
 However, there is an obligation to make a complaint if the nurse’s alleged conduct involves public safety.

 Complaints must be in writing to the Registrar.
-You will find the Conduct Complaint form in the downloads box on the right of this page.
+You will find the Concerns about a Nurse form in the Downloads on this page.

 - reviewing a nurse's competence or health

 - including conditions in a nurse's cope of practice

 - sending a letter of counsel (education letter) to the nurse.

 Court registrars are required to send a notice of conviction to the Council when a nurse has been convicted of an offence that is punishable by imprisonment for a term of 3 months or longer, or for other offences listed in the Act.
 These convictions must be referred to a PCC.